Francis I. Gowen

 Francis Innes Gowen (born 1855) was an American railroad executive.

 Early life

 Gowen was born in Philadelphia in 1855, the son of James Emmet Gowen and Clementine Innes.
 His father was a noted railroad lawyer and his uncle, Franklin B. Gowen, was a president of the Philadelphia and Reading Railroad.
 Francis Gowen attended the University of Pennsylvania, but left during his junior year to study law.
+While studying, he was part of the Phi Kappa Sigma fraternity.
+He played on his class baseball and cricket teams as well as on the varsity cricket team from 1872 to 1874.
+Gowen was also a founder and vice president of the College Boat Club and a charter member of the University Athletic Association.
 After passing the Pennsylvania Bar, he practiced law with his father until James Gowen's death in 1885.
 His uncle, Franklin B. Gowen, continued to practice law after his tenure as president of the Philadelphia & Reading ended in 1883, and Francis Gowen joined his uncle's firm after his father's death.
 During this time, Gowen also became a director of the Girard Trust Company, a large banking firm in Philadelphia.
 After his uncle's sudden death in 1889, Francis I. Gowen formed a practice with James E. Hood and Charles E. Ingersoll.